-1. The Compliance Field Operations Manual shall be used as the reference document for all issues related to inspection procedures.
-Chapter II of the Manual describes compliance programming procedures including public sector programmed inspections, calculation of injury and illness rates, and specific Compliance Safety or Health Officer (CSHO) responsibilities at F. 3. f.
-This OPN should be used in conjunction with the requirements contained in the Field Operations Manual.
-Permanent inspection procedures initially distributed in an Operational Procedure Notice could be incorporated into the Operations Manual when it is revised.
-2. - a.
-A goal of the Public Sector Special Emphasis Program is that each assignment listed on the Public Sector assignment schedule should be inspected.
-However, as discussed in D.3., Compliance Bureau Chiefs and Compliance Supervisors are encouraged to focus their inspection resources towards the assignments that are in one of the identified High Dart Rate categories. - b.
-Inspections conducted under the authority of this OPN shall be comprehensive special emphasis programmed inspections covering all establishments controlled by the assigned entity except for situations described in E.3. and E.4. below.
-3. - a.
-In 2004, public sector survey responders were given a one-time option as to how they would submit their injury/illness data.
+1. The North Carolina Field Operations Manual (FOM) will be used as the reference document for all issues related to inspection procedures.
+Chapter II of the manual describes compliance programming procedures including public sector programmed inspections, calculation of injury and illness rates, and specific compliance safety or health officer (CSHO) responsibilities at F. 3. f.
+(FOM Chapter II).
+This OPN should be used in conjunction with the requirements contained in the FOM.
+2. A goal of the public sector inspection program is that each assignment listed on the public sector assignment schedule should be inspected.
+However, as discussed in D.3. above, compliance bureau chiefs and supervisors are encouraged to focus their inspection resources towards the assignments that are in one of the identified high DART rate categories.

+Inspections conducted under the authority of this OPN will be comprehensive programmed planned inspections covering all establishments controlled by the assigned entity except for situations described in E.3. and E.4. below.

+3. In 2004, public sector survey responders were given a one-time option as to how they would submit their injury/illness data.
 Data can be submitted by individual establishments [as defined in 29 CFR 1904], by department/division, or for the employer as a whole.
 Therefore, CSHOs will need to be aware that each assignment may or may not be establishment-specific.
 If the employer reported all of their injury and illness data on one survey form, that assignment would be made for the employer as a whole and would include all of the establishments controlled by that employer.
 The inspection will be conducted based on how the survey information was submitted by the survey responder.
 If the assignment is for a single establishment, a comprehensive inspection of that establishment will be conducted.